ajosephmass/spendoptimo-agent/README.md

 - **CloudWatch logging** for audit trail

 ### 4. **Service-Agnostic Design**
-- Same workflow pattern for EC2, RDS, Lambda, S3
+- Same workflow pattern for EC2, Lambda, S3
 - Workflow Agent interprets any recommendation type
 - Easy to extend to new services